DIPlib/diplib/README.md

 ### Linux, MacOS, Cygwin and other Unix-like systems

-To build the library you will need a C++14 compliant compiler and CMake.
+To build the library you will need a C++14 compliant compiler and *CMake*.
 Use the following commands to build:

     mkdir target